kexiZeroing/kexiZeroing.github.io/src/posts/understand-npm-concepts.md

 ### npm install and npm ci
 `npm install` reads `package.json` to create a list of dependencies and uses `package-lock.json` to inform which versions of these dependencies to install.
 If a dependency is not in `package-lock.json` it will be added by `npm install`.

 `npm ci` (named after **C**ontinuous **I**ntegration) installs dependencies directly from `package-lock.json` and uses `package.json` only to validate that there are no mismatched versions.
 If any dependencies are missing or have incompatible versions, it will throw an error.
 It will delete any existing `node_modules` folder to ensure a clean state.
 It never writes to `package.json` or `package-lock.json`.
 It does however expect a `package-lock.json` file in your project — if you do not have this file, `npm ci` will not work and you have to use `npm install` instead.
-(If you are on npm v5 or lower, you can only use `npm install` to install or update dependencies.)

 `npm audit` automatically runs when you install a package with `npm install`.
 It checks direct dependencies and devDependencies, but does not check peerDependencies.
 Read more about [npm audit: Broken by Design](https://overreacted.io/npm-audit-broken-by-design) by Dan Abramov.